Jayavelrajan/youtube-data-analysis/README.md

   ### Audience Engagement
   Explored the engagement metrics to understand how viewers interacted with the content and answered using this boxplot.

+  ### Relationship between Views & Likes
+  Analyzed the correlation between views and likes to uncover patterns in audience behavior is visualised in this regression plot

   ### Trending Videos by Channel
   Identified channels with the largest number of trending videos, revealing trends in content creators' success

-  ### Relationship between Views & Likes
-  Analyzed the correlation between views and likes to uncover patterns in audience behavior

   ### Punctuation Analysis
   Investigated whether the presence of punctuations in titles and tags had any correlation with views, likes, dislikes, and comments